Create a group for assessment

-- Inbound (clients) and outbound (servers) TCP connections to and from all machines in the group that have the dependency agents installed.
+- Inbound (clients) and outbound (servers) TCP connections to and from all servers in the group that have the dependency agents installed.

-- Dependent machines that don't have the dependency agents installed are grouped by port numbers.
+- Dependent servers that don't have the dependency agents installed are grouped by port numbers.

-- Dependent machines with dependency agents installed are shown as separate boxes.
+- Dependent servers with dependency agents installed are shown as separate boxes.

-- Processes running inside the machine.
-Expand each machine box to view the processes.
+- Processes running inside the server.
+Expand each server box to view the processes.

-- Machine properties (including FQDN, operating system, MAC address).
-Click on each machine box to view the details.
+- Server properties (including FQDN, operating system, MAC address).
+Click on each server box to view the details.